tarantool/doc/doc/tutorials/sql_tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also manipulate number data (usually defined with INTEGER
-or FLOAT data types) in many ways.
+or DOUBLE data types) in many ways.

 We'll illustrate here: